praveingk/DPTP/README.md

 ### Steps to run MoonGen:
-Moongen script sends synchronization requests packets between switches
+Moongen script sends synchronization requests packets between switches Pull from https://github.com/praveingk/moongen/, Make sure the submodule libmoon is also pulled.
+Follow the readme instructions in moongen to build it.
 1) Enable the NIC to work with DPDK:
 ```shell
 sudo ./libmoon/deps/dpdk/usertools/dpdk-devbind.py --b igb_uio <NIC Port>